audriusvi/audriusvi/README.md

-### Hello, World! :alien: I'm Audrius 👋 | Curious and passionate Data Analyst 📊
+## Hello, World! :alien: I'm Audrius 👋 | Curious and passionate Data Analyst 📊
----
-### About me
+## About me
 Adventurous about transforming data into clear, actionable insights.
-Currently studying at Turing College.
+Currently studying at **Turing College**.
 I have successfully completed the core curriculum of the Data Analytics course.
-Mastering spreadsheets, SQL, Python and data visualization.
-Delving into the intricacies of Marketing and Risk Analysis.
+I’m advancing in Python proficiency and delving into the intricacies of Marketing and Risk Analysis.

 <!--
 **audriusvi/audriusvi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.